kaseymccormick/cetchall/blogs.md

 ## Dev
 http://kartar.net/about/
 >**James Turnbull**
->I am the VP of Engineering at Kickstarter.
-I was previously VP of Services at Docker.
-Prior to that I was VP of Engineering at Venmo and VP Tech Operations for Puppet Labs.
-I have also published seven technical books.
+>I am a CTO in residence at Microsoft.
+I was previously a founder and CTO at Empatico, CTO at Kickstarter, VP of Services at Docker, VP of Engineering at Venmo, and VP Tech Operations for Puppet Labs.
+I have also published eleven technical books.

 ### Angular
 https://blog.nrwl.io/managing-state-in-angular-applications-22b75ef5625f